Elchanz3/android_kernel_samsung_r11s/Documentation/admin-guide/thunderbolt.rst

 be DMA masters and thus read contents of the host memory without CPU and OS knowing about it.
 There are ways to prevent this by setting up an IOMMU but it is not always available for various reasons.

-Some USB4 systems have a BIOS setting to disable PCIe tunneling.
-This is treated as another security level (nopcie).

 The security levels are as follows: